danielmcquillen/seed-config/README.md

 # seed-config
-My own config file for setting up, running and managing seed
+My own templates for setting up, running and managing seed.
+Repeats what's in the main SEED repo, but with a few tweaks.